rajeshkumarsomu/Rajesh-blog/_posts/2020-10-19-What-Is-NLP.md

 ### Symbolic methods are still (2020) commonly used
    - When the amount of training data is insufficient to successfully apply machine learning methods.
 (Apertium system)
    - For preprocessing in NLP pipelines eg., tokenization, or
-   - For postprocessing anf transforming the output of NLP pipelines eg., knowledge extraction from syntactic parses.
+   - For postprocessing and transforming the output of NLP pipelines eg., knowledge extraction from syntactic parses.

    1. *Apertium system*: Is a free/open-source rules-based machine translation platfrom.
    2. *Tokenization*: Is the process of converting a sequence of characters into a sequence of tokens.
    3. *Knowledge extraction*: Is the creation of knowledge from structured and unstructured source.